 Indian students primarily target these private colleges despite their higher costs.
 The costs are exorbitant by any yardstick.

-The average cost of attending a private university like say, Hampton University, Tuskegee University, and Xavier University of Louisiana, is around 25 lakh rupees ($36,000), according to a report by
+The average cost of attending a private university like say, Hampton University, Tuskegee University, and Xavier University of Louisiana, is around 25 lakh rupees ($36,000), according to a report by US News.

 As you would have guesses, more prestigious a university, higher is the cost.
 Typically, the cost of studying in a top 20 American university such as Harvard, Yale or Princeton is roughly Rs 53 lakh, or $76,000, a year.
 Undergraduate degrees are generally obtained after four years.
 That would set back a family by around Rs 2.12 crore.